FusionAuth/fusionauth-import-scripts/frontegg/notes.md

 and Accounts (a digital "person" with permissions that different humans (users) can use to interact with your service).

 Entitlements - https://files.readme.io/0c6fed4-Screenshot_2023-07-05_at_15.55.19_1.png

+Unfortunately while `GetUser` in FrontEgg will return a users' tenants and role, it won't return their features.
+There doesn't appear me to be an API method to get them.

 Users - https://files.readme.io/10eb79c-Architecture_scheme_2.png

 Create a test environment in frontegg.